oam-dev/rudr/README.md

 ## Governance

 This project follows governance structure of numerous other open source projects.
-See [governance.md](governance.md) for more details.
+See [governance.md](governance.md)for more details.

 ## About the Name